Undergraduate + Postgraduate

 Course details

-The Bachelor of Human Sciences (Pharmaceutical Health) and Master of Pharmacy* is a four-year program, designed for you to excel as a pharmacist, highlighting the critical role pharmacists play as frontline healthcare providers and equipping you for the expanding scope of practice across diverse healthcare settings and specialised fields.
+The Bachelor of Human Sciences (Pharmaceutical Health) and Doctor of Pharmacy is a four-year program, designed for you to excel as a pharmacist, highlighting the critical role pharmacists play as frontline healthcare providers and equipping you for the expanding scope of practice across diverse healthcare settings and specialised fields.

 About the course